celike1/2023-01-17-dsci310-git-review-ece/README.md

 - `git pull <where> <what>` : take remote commits on `what`,  and pull from `<where>`
     - e.g. , `git pull origin main`

+- `git log --oneline --graph --all` : shows you all your history

 ## Branches